liuhuanone/bpftrace-llvm-arm64/README.md

 # use it
 1. Build bpftrace as a statically linked binary uses bpftrace-static.patch.
-2. you can choose docker image in build-docker-image.sh ：**liuxinquan/bpftrace-llvm-arm64:jammy-glibc235** or **liuxinquan/bpftrace-llvm-arm64:focal-glibc231**
+2. you can choose docker image in Dockerfile.xxx ：**liuxinquan/bpftrace-llvm-arm64:jammy-glibc235** or **liuxinquan/bpftrace-llvm-arm64:focal-glibc231**